faizahashfaq/faizahashfaq/README.md

 </p>

 <p>
-  I'm a Software Engineer with over two years of experience building scalable and efficient web applications.
+  I'm a Software Engineer with almost three years of experience building scalable and efficient web applications.
 My expertise lies in Ruby on Rails, PostgreSQL, and AWS.
 I have worked on large-scale projects, focusing on optimizing databases, integrating third-party services, and enhancing system performance.
 I love problem-solving and collaborating on impactful solutions.
 Let's connect and create something remarkable!
 </p>

 ---